 Am I all balanced and perfect now?

 It’s a work in process.
+Because, you know, life keeps throwing stuff at you.
 But I’m in a much better place physically, emotionally, mentally, and spiritually, than I was before I started engaging in holistic wellness.

-What responses do I get from this blog so far?
+What responses do I get from this blog ?

 Google “best Asian luxury travel blogs” , “best Asian spa & wellness blogs” and “best Thailand luxury travel”, and my site Barefoot Luxe is at the top of the list.

-Barefoot Luxe’s highest hits are the wellness stories.
-These hits come mostly through search engines from readers in over 140 countries on 6 continents.
+Barefoot Luxe has over 175,000 unique views, over 118,000 unique visits, and growing fast.
+The highest hits are the wellness stories.
+These hits come mostly through search engines from readers in 210 countries and territories on 6 continents.

 Why I am I asking questions to myself like this?